jlusa101/professional-README-generator/README.md

 * [License](#license)

 ## Installation
-Please ensure to have Inquirer installed on your machine as well as JSON packages.
+NADA

 ## Usage
 NADA

 ## Contribution
 NADA

 ## Test
+NADA

 ## License

-_This application has the ISC License._
+_This application has the Apache License 2.0._

 For more information, [license]()

 ## Questions

 Please do not hesitate to contact me with further questions!
 * GitHub: [jlusa101](https://github.com/jlusa101)
-* Email: joona.lusa@hotmail.com
+* Email: email@email.com